Zylann/SnowfeetEngine/README.md

 The engine is in its early stages of development, so lots of code is WIP, unoptimized, breaking changes may occur, and the main platform I develop on/for is win32 with Visual Studio 2013.
-However, the engine is aimed at being cross-platform (desktop, mobile or even web), so any platform-specific code goes in separate implementation files.
+However, the engine is aimed at being cross-platform and cross-system (desktop, mobile or even web), so any platform-specific code goes in separate implementation files.

 Engine structure
 =================

-The engine is made of a core and any number of modules.
+The engine is built upon 3 layers:
-The core is written in C++ and includes only common functionnality.
+- The core, a fixed C++ library, designed to be extended
-Modules are dynamic and you can adjust what you need for any project, without the need to recompile (or re-run) the whole thing.
+- Modules, C++ libraries you can add or remove for your needs without having to recompile everything
+- Projects, folders where you put scripts, assets and data that make up your games.

-For more info about how modules work, see documentation files.
+For more info about how these layers work, see documentation files.

 Notes